-LRW I is a one-credit course that students take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and be able to lay a foundation for ultimate bar passage.
-While this course is required for some students, it is open to all students.
+Legal Methods is a one-credit course that all first-year students take during their first semester of law school to help them quickly develop the skills they need to succeed in law school and be able to lay a foundation for ultimate bar passage.

-Course title changed to Legal Methods (effective Fall 2018).
+Course title changed from Legal Reasoning Workshop I to Legal Methods effective Fall 2018.
 This course is offered pass/fail.